-Given the powerful spotlight the State of the Union address provides for the President in his legislative role, a good question to ask is whether the proposals mentioned in the speech actually get enacted in the subsequent year.
-According to data from 1965 to 2002, on average, 43.3% of all policy proposals contained in a State of the Union address are enacted by Congress in the legislative session in which the President gave his speech.29 However, the rate of legislative success varies widely throughout this time period.
+Given the powerful spotlight the State of the Union address provides for the President in his legislative role, are proposals mentioned in the speech actually enacted in the subsequent year?
+According to data from 1965 to 2015, on average 39.4% of all policy proposals contained in a State of the Union address are approved by Congress in the legislative session in which the President gave his speech, although the rate of legislative success varies widely throughout this time period.38 In 2015, the legislative success rate for President Obama's proposals was 35.7%.39

 Figure 2.
-Legislative Proposal Success Rate
+Legislative Proposal Success Rate, 1965-2015

 Source: Legislative Proposal Success Rate data provided by Hoffman and Howard, Addressing the State of the Union, p.
-144.
+144; data post 2002 provided by authors.